 During your child’s time at Acadiana Treatment Center, they may participate in a variety of experiential therapies, including art therapy, music therapy, other expressive activities, movement therapy, games, and play therapy.
 Activity-based therapeutic opportunities are incorporated into our daily schedule.
 We also typically offer at least one supervised outing each week.

-Continuing Care After Inpatient Treatment for Self-Harm
+Continuing Care After Residential Treatment for Self-Harm

 Continuing care options for self-harm treatment